IBM/openshift-workshop-was/labs/Openshift/OperationalModernization/README.md

          ![rc workload deploy1](extras/images/rc-workload-deploy1.jpg)

-       - select `YAML` tab to view the content of yaml
+       - select `YAML` tab to view the content of yaml.
+Note the deployment is created through the controller of RuntimeComponent custom resource.

          ![rc workload deploy2](extras/images/rc-workload-deploy2.jpg)